Shahinul-Islam/JS-30-days-challenge/readme.md

 - **Snowfall Animation**: Adds a falling snow effect to the background, creating a festive atmosphere.
 - **Data Fetching**: Uses the Fetch API to load data from `data.json` and dynamically create the keypad with sounds.
 - **Event Handling**: Listens for keydown events and animates the corresponding key.
-- **Media Queries**: Adjusts the keypad layout between block and grid display based on the device screen size.
+- **Media Queries**: Adjust the keypad layout between block and grid display based on the device screen size.
 - **CSS Animations**: Utilizes `@keyframes` for keypad and background animations.

 ## Technologies Used